McIntosh-Lab/Solomon_2026_MEG_pipeline/README.md

     - sklearn (latest)
     - python-picard (latest)

-The scripts were run in python 3.11.4 for publication.
+The scripts were run in python 3.11.4 and use freesurfer 7.4.1 for publication.
 They may work with other versions of python but are not guaranteed to function correctly.

 ## Raw data